Learn how to update a cedar chest with milk paint for a distressed white milk painted treasure chest makeover.

 I love this chest, and the fact that my Uncle made it from wood from the family farm.
 I like the “country wood” finish, but it wasn’t my style and I kept finding myself moving it out of the way because it didn’t match the rest of my decor.
 My husband asked me one day how many times was I going to move the piece around because every time he sees it its in a different place!
-Well, I finally decided it was time to paint it!

 Here is what it looked like originally:

-I decided to use MILK PAINT since it is the newest craze and I had heard great reviews about it.
+I decided to use MILK PAINT since it is the newest craze and I heard great reviews about it.

 I used the General Finishes milk paint in the color Antique White.
-I’ve included an affiliate link to the product below;

 Milk paint is very different than chalk paint in my opinion.
 Chalk paint is exactly like it says, very “chalky” meaning you can scratch it and it will come off.
 Chalk paint really requires the wax coat to “seal” it.
 Milk paint, on the other hand, doesn’t seem to require that top coat or wax to be durable.
+Of course, this depends on the type of milk paint you use.

 To begin this furniture painting project, I took the hardware off and added one coat of milk paint.